Visiting Policy

 Medical Surgical Unit:

-- Patients are allowed one visitor or support person at a time.
+• Patients are allowed two visitors at a time.

 Patients in End of Life Care: